UniMath/agda-unimath/src/foundation/universal-property-family-of-fibers-of-maps.lagda.md

     dependent-universal-property-family-of-fibers-fiber C
 ```

-### The family of fibers of a map satisfies the dependent universal property of the family of fibers of a map
+### The family of fibers of a map satisfies the universal property of the family of fibers of a map

 ```agda
 module _